emef/beaglebone_ppm/README.md

-Library and PRU firmware to read/write PPM protocol on BeagleBone.
+Library and PRU firmware to read/write PPM protocol on BeagleBone black.
 PPM is commonly used in sending input channel data between RC transmitters, receivers, servos, and flight controllers.

 Example usage: